-The taste registers the flavor of food and other materials that pass through the tongue and through the mouth.
-The taste cells are found on the surface of the tongue and in the adjacent portions of the pharynx and larynx.
+The taste registers the flavor of food and other materials that pass through the tongue and the mouth.
+The taste cells are found on the surface of the language and in the adjacent portions of the pharynx and larynx.

 Taste cells are formed in the taste buds, specialized epithelial cells, and usually come back every ten days.
 From each cell, the microvilli protrude, sometimes called taste hair, through the taste pore and into the oral cavity.

 The dissolved chemicals interact with these receptor cells; Different tastes join specific receivers.
-The salt and bitter receptors are chemically closed ion channels, which depolarize the cell.
+The salt and bitter receptors are chemically closed ion channels that depolarize the cell.

-The receptors sweet, bitter and umami (tasty) are called gustducins, receptors coupled to specialized protein G. Both divisions of receptor cells release neurotransmitters to the afferent fibers causing activation of the action potential.
+The receptors sweet, bitter, and umami (tasty) are called gustducin, receptors coupled to specialized protein G. Both divisions of receptor cells release neurotransmitters to the afferent fibers causing activation of the action potential.

 Changes in pressure caused by the sound reaching the outer ear resonate with the tympanic membrane, which articulates with the auditory ossicles or the bones of the middle ear.

 These tiny bones multiply these pressure fluctuations as they pass through the disturbance in the cochlea, a spiral-shaped bone structure within the inner ear.

 The hair cells in the cochlear duct, specifically the organ of Corti, deviate as fluid waves and movement of the membrane travel through the chambers of the cochlea.

 The bipolar sensory neurons located in the center of the cochlea monitor the information of these receptor cells and transmit it to the brainstem through the cochlear branch of cranial nerve VIII.